HBCT Warfighters' Forum

-The Heavy Brigade Combat Team (HBCT) Warfighters’ Forum (HWfF) is one of three BCT Warfighters’ Forums established at the direction of the Commanding General, United States Army Forces Command (FORSCOM), as a collaborative effort of the United States Army’s three Army Commands - United States Army Forces Command (FORSCOM), Training and Doctrine Command (TRADOC), and Army Material Command (AMC) in 2008 to create web-based knowledge networks that allow Brigade Combat Teams to share their tacit and explicit knowledge in their ongoing preparations for world-wide missions.
+The Heavy Brigade Combat Team (HBCT) Warfighters’ Forum (HWfF) is one of three BCT Warfighters’ Forums established at the direction of the Commanding General, United States Army Forces Command (FORSCOM), as a collaborative effort of the United States Army’s three Army Commands - United States Army Forces Command (FORSCOM), Training and Doctrine Command (TRADOC), and Army Material Command (AMC) in 2008 to create web-based knowledge networks that allow brigade combat teams to share their tacit and explicit knowledge in their ongoing preparations for global missions.

 History

 The Warfighters' Forums (WfF) initiative is a web-based knowledge network established to enhance training, readiness, leader development and collaboration and information sharing among Brigade Combat Teams (BCT) and functional and multifunctional brigades.
-The program capitalizes upon the senior mentor roles performed by corps and Center of Excellence (CoE) commanders who integrate the functions of the WfF into refined staff organizations, internal battle rhythms, and routine interactive sessions with subordinate commanders world-wide.
+The program leverages upon the senior mentor roles performed by corps and Center of Excellence (CoE) commanders who integrate the functions of the WfF into staff organizations, internal battle rhythms, and routine interactive sessions with subordinate commanders world-wide.
 The WfF initiative recognizes the imperative to provide a proactive means to promote collaboration, share ideas, and find solutions to common problems across the Army, and to learn, innovate, decide, and act faster than our adversaries while operating in a condition of persistent conflict.

 The HWfF was officially established January 15, 2008, in accordance with the BCT Warfighters’ Forum Charter and FORSCOM directives.
 The charter frames the concept of the overarching Warfighters’ Forum initiative and is signed by the commanding generals of the three Army Commands.